Commissioners, Advisers and Trainers

 The County Commissioner is appointed by the Country/Region Commissioner and is responsible for Guiding in her area. in 'Notes for Commissioners' it is suggested "The County Commissioner should be an effective centrepiece in that it will be her part to appear on public occasions, to address meetings, to walk down guards of honour and to take salutes at parades, but that is not all; ultimately all the knotty problems that arise will come to her, she must be able to tackle difficulties, to advise wisely, and to deal tactfully and firmly with people and problems."
 There may be fewer guards of honour or saluting parades nowadays, but the public face and the tackling difficulties part is still ever-relevant!
 Then as now, she also needs to have a handle on how Guiding is run in the County, and to manage it - this also involves liasing with outside organisations, particularly local council youth and education departments, but also with other youth organisations and similar bodies.

 In the early years, County Commissioners wore Gold and Silver Cords around the left shoulder and pinned to the left lapel with a silver Promise badge, a navy uniform suit with white blouse and navy tie, and a silver cockade and silver cords on the hat.
 Later, a special diamond-shaped badge with a gold surround was introduced to replace the cords.

 In the early years, the big role for Commissioners was to get Guiding established in their area.
-Many Commissioners put in a lot of work and generated a great deal of correspondence (in those days when home telephones were rare) in finding suitable people to be Guiders, in persuading local dignitaries and people of influence that a Guide unit would be a positive thing for the youth of the area, in helping the Leaders with support and to get the training needed, and in visiting (often scattered) units in their area.
+Many Commissioners put in a lot of work and generated a great deal of correspondence (in those days when home telephones were rare) in finding suitable people to be Guiders, in persuading local dignitaries and people of influence that a Guide unit would be a positive thing for the youth of the area, in helping the Leaders with support and to get the training needed, and in visiting (often scattered) units in their area to keep in touch with them.